jainam12345/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c - c program that uses printf
-6-size.c - c program to get sizes of multiple types 100-intel - c program to generate assembly code
+6-size.c - c program to get sizes of multiple types 100-intel - c program to generate assembly code 101-quote.c - c program to print with out using printf or puts